 Exhibited: “49 at 74, Works on Paper by Canadian Artists”, March 9-30, 2017 at Marbury NYC, an artist’s space in New York City.
-Works shown, Map for Adventure, The Bird of Prophecy, and The Dream Talker.
+Works shown: Map for Adventure, The Bird of Prophecy, The Dream Talker and Territory for Thinking.

 If you’d love to see Meditation (cat-person) make her permanent home in Oak Bay, vote for her now!

 Deadline is Nov.
 1, 2016!
 Thank you for your support!

 Public Art Exhibit | Arts Alive 2016 Oak Bay